BT-WD/crazy-clocks/README.md

 2. Have the background color become a DARKER shade of yellow from hour 0 to hour 12.
 Have the background color become a DARKER blue from the hour 12 to hour 24 (almost black by hour 24).
 3. Rotate the clock (in degrees) by the amount of seconds*6 that have passed.
 4. Add box-shadow to clock that is on the left before 12 and is on the right after 12.

+## Write a reflection about your work today and focus on the style props and inline styling that you used in this lab.